-Chapada is divided into 74 mining and exploration concessions totaling 105,992 ha and held in the name of MMIC.
-The Chapada Mine is currently hosted on three mining concessions totaling 3,830 ha with a further three concessions, totaling 1,116 ha, currently in an application process.
+Mineração Maracá Indústria e Comércio S.A. ("MMIC"), a wholly-owned indirect subsidiary of the Company that owns the Chapada Mine, holds 76 mining and exploration concessions totaling IIO,039 ha.
+The Chapada Mine is currently hosted on three mining concessions totaling 3,830 ha with a further three concessions, totaling I,II6 ha, currently in an application process.
 The Suruca deposit is hosted on a single mining concession totaling 846 ha.
-MMIC also holds 67 exploration concessions in the area that total approximately 100,200 ha.
+MMIC also holds 69 exploration concessions in the area that total approximately IO4,250 ha.

-MMIC holds all of the surface rights in the area of the Chapada Mine, which incorporates all of the locations of buildings, fixed installations, waste dumps, and tailing disposal facilities in the current mine plan.
+MMIC holds surface rights in the area of the Chapada Mine, which incorporates substantially all of the locations of buildings, fixed installations, waste dumps, and tailing disposal facilities in the current mine plan.
 Lundin Mining is of the opinion that it can acquire the right to dispose of waste rock and tailings on additional surface property (including in the tailings dam self-rescue zone), if and when required.

 Chapada is not subject to any rights, agreements or encumbrances which could adversely affect the value of the property or Lundin Mining's ownership interest.
-Gold production from Suruca is subject to a 2% net smelter return royalty payable by MMIC.
+Gold production from Suruca is subject to a 2% NSR payable by MMIC to Sandstorm.

 Lundin reports that it is subject to separate copper purchase agreements related to the Chapada Mine's copper production from specific areas in and around the active mining areas of the Chapada Mine with each of Sandstorm and Altius.
-Pursuant to these copper purchase agreements (which were transferred to Lundin as part of its acquisition of the Chapada Mine from Yamana), each of Sandstorm and Altius have agreed to purchase specified amounts of copper from Lundin for the life of the Chapada Mine in exchange for ongoing payments for each pound of copper received equal to 30% of the spot price per pound of copper.
+Pursuant to these copper purchase agreements (which were transferred to the Company as part of its acquisition of the Chapada Mine from Yamana), each of Sandstorm and Altius have agreed to purchase specified amounts of copper from the Company for the life of the Chapada Mine in exchange for ongoing payments for each pound of copper received equal to 30% of the spot price per pound of copper.